Keeping up with consumer demand for content feels impossible. It’s not. Register now to learn how!

 UGC also receives 28% higher engagement rates than typical brand posts.
 It may also help increase conversion rates by as much as 29%.

 There’s many ways to generate these effective short-form videos.
-You could work with a paid influencer.
+You could collaborate with an influencer.
 Some of the video types mentioned above, especially brand challenges, also yield UGC you can then share on platforms like TikTok and Instagram Reels.

 Take, for example, the #JifRapChallenge.
 Users were encouraged to try to sing along with Ludacris after eating a spoonful of Jif peanut butter.
 The results were far more hilarious and engaging than anything that could be produced in-house.